 We will all experience pain in life.
 Physical and emotional.
 One in four people experience chronic pain throughout their life.
 The reality is that while pain usually starts out as a tissue injury, rarely does your pain “heal” and go away as quickly as your tissues actually heal.
 Hence, we still have “hurt”, but we no longer have “harm” of the tissues in our body.
 The purpose of this blog is for you to better understand “hurt vs. harm” when you have pain and to empower you to not let pain take away your joy in life.

-This Blog will cover:
+This Resource will cover:

 - How Does Pain Work?